 The Club has become well-known for its excellent dining facilities and welcomes rallies from other recognised clubs and associations.
-Please contact the General Manager for bookings and availability.
+Please contact the office for bookings and availability.

 If you need us, the Club Office is reached via the stairs of the Members Building next to the front lawn.
 Our door is always open and we will be pleased to provide further information about the Club, take entries for open meetings, bookings for stage berths, meals and accommodation etc.

 Opening Hours, April-October: 9am - 5pm, every day

 Opening Hours, November-March: 9am - 5pm, Monday to Friday

 Contact the office on 01243 512400 or via email.